As a surfer, boater, fisherman, or waterman, we're looking for tools that can use to help us enjoy our time in or on the water.

 We all love beach bonfires, whether it's to keep warm on a cold winter afternoon or to make food on a warm summer night.
 The challenge lies in getting it started.

 Small pieces of driftwood laying in the sand are perfect fuel for the fire.
-You can use your Kershaw knife to multiply these small pieces of driftwood.
+You can use your Kershaw knife or Kershaw hatchet to multiply these small pieces of driftwood.

-You can use the sharp blade of your Kershaw knife to multiply these small pieces of driftwood and get the bonfire — and the party — started.
+You can use the sharp blade of your Kershaw knife or hatchet to multiply these small pieces of driftwood and get the bonfire — and the party — started.

 Or, you can ship your knife or take it to the Kershaw facility in Oregon and they will service it for you, because your knife comes with free lifetime sharpening!